arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 8: April 9, 2017 | ES6

+More about arrow functions and when not to use them.
+I used the internet to complete the first exercise but I am glad to notice that what I was after was syntax things and not actually "how do I do that?"

 ### Day 7: April 8, 2017 | ES6

 Learning about arrow functions, clearly a great way to make code a bit more compact!